hernowo-ari/os231/index.md

 Hello, welcome!

-I am {{ site.author }} and this is my GitHub Page for Operating System 231.
+I am Hernowo and this is my GitHub Page for Operating System 231.